Children’s rights and the 2030 Sustainable Development Agenda

 High Level Political Forum on Sustainable Development (HLPF) is the global body tasked with reviewing progress on the SDGs convened annually in New York under the UN Economic and Social Council.
 It conducts a review of progress and challenges on the basis of Voluntary National Reviews and extensive stakeholder inputs, focusing on a different theme and set of goals each year.

-In 2019 the High Level Political Forum will undertake its review on the theme of “empowering people and ensuring inclusiveness and equality”.
-This is also the year that marks the 30th anniversary of the Convention on the Rights of the Child, presenting a key moment to renew commitment and actions towards realizing the rights of children in all countries.
+In 2019 the High Level Political Forum undertook its review on the theme of “empowering people and ensuring inclusiveness and equality”.
+It is also the year that marks the 30th anniversary of the Convention on the Rights of the Child, presenting a key moment to renew commitment and actions towards realizing the rights of children in all countries.

-In this context, the United Nations High Commissioner for Human Rights will submit a Child Rights Report to the HLPF, based on broad consultation, including with children themselves.
-The report will highlight the human rights risks and challenges that children face in the theme and goals under review, as well as good practices that can be applied at national level to leave no child behind.
+In this context, the United Nations High Commissioner for Human Rights submitted a Child Rights Report to the HLPF, based on broad consultation, including with children themselves.
+The report highlights the human rights risks and challenges that children face in the theme and goals under review, as well as good practices that can be applied at national level to leave no child behind.